 Document Graph API Howto

 Documents in TerminusDB follow a strict schema which makes document modelling both precise and easy.
-Technical professionals will immediately feel at home with a JSON syntax, extended with types and identifiers for precise handling of both top level document, and subdocument handling.
+The JSON syntax is extended with types and identifiers for precise handling of both top-level documents and subdocuments.

 Documents offers the best of graph, documents and relations